tldr-pages/tldr/pages/linux/swww.md

 # swww

-> Efficient animated wallpaper daemon for wayland.
+> Efficient animated wallpaper daemon for Wayland.
 > See also: `swww-daemon`.
 > More information: <https://github.com/LGFae/swww>.